 Abstract

-Surprisingly little research has investigated social laughter in preschool children.
-We studied children’s responses to amusing video clips in the presence or absence of peers.
-The sample consisted of 9 boys and 11 girls aged 2-4 who watched three cartoons under three different conditions, either individually, in pairs or in groups of 6-8.
-The social conditions showed significantly higher the numbers of laughs and smiles than individual viewing.
-Children laughed eight times as much and smiled almost three times as much in company.
-No differences were found between pairs and groups and no association was found between subjective funniness ratings and group size.
-This suggests that presence of even a single social partner can change behaviour in response to humorous material and that it is the sociability of the situation, rather than its humour, that elicits laughter.
+Surprisingly little research has investigated the social dimension of laughter in preschool children.
+This experiment studied children’s responses to amusing video clips in the presence or absence of peers.
+The sample consisted of 9 boys and 11 girls aged 31-49 months (mean 39.8, SD 4.2) who watched three cartoons under three different conditions: individually, in pairs, or in groups of 6 or8.
+The social viewing conditions showed significantly higher numbers of laughs and smiles than the individual viewing condition.
+On average children laughed eight times more in company as on their own, and smiled almost three times as much.
+No differences were found between pairs and groups, and no association was found between subjective funniness ratings and group size.
+This suggests that the presence of even a single social partner can change behaviour in response to humorous material.
+It supports the idea that laughter and smiles are primarily flexible social signals rather than reflexive responses to humour.

-(137 words)
+(142 words)